 In 1940, ARM Ferrous acquired a manganese ore outcrop on a small hillock known as Black Rock.
 Several large properties underlain by ore were subsequently found and acquired.
 Today the Black Rock area is considered to be the largest and richest manganese deposit in the world.
 Manganese ore operations were extended and today include the Gloria and Nchwaning underground mines.
-Manganese ore is supplied locally to Assmang-owned smelters, but is mainly exported through Port Elizabeth to Japanese and German customers.
+Manganese ore is supplied locally to Assmangowned smelters, but is mainly exported through Port Elizabeth as well as Durban and Richards Bay.

 The Nchwaning mining lease (ML10/76) comprises an area of 1 986 hectares and is located on the farms Nchwaning (267), Santoy (230) and Belgravia (264).
 The Gloria mining lease (ML11/83) comprises an area of 1 713 hectares and is located on portion 1 of the farm Gloria (266).
-The new mining right was executed on the 13th of July 2011.
+The new mining right was executed on 13 July 2011.
 Registration of right is in process.